Mifflin Township, Dauphin County, Pennsylvania

-Mifflin Township is a township in Dauphin County, Pennsylvania, United States.
-The population was 816 at the 2020 census, an increase over the figure of 662 tabulated in 2000.
+Mifflin Township is a township that is located in Dauphin County, Pennsylvania, United States.
+The population was 817 at the time of the 2020 census, an increase over the figure of 662 tabulated in 2000.

 History

-Mifflin Township was named for Thomas Mifflin, first governor of Pennsylvania.
+Mifflin Township was named for Thomas Mifflin, the first governor of Pennsylvania.

 The Dauphin County Bridge No. 27 was listed on the National Register of Historic Places in 1993.

 Geography

 Mifflin Township is in northern Dauphin County, bordered to the north by Northumberland County.
 Mahantango Creek, a west-flowing tributary of the Susquehanna River, forms the northern border of the township.
-The borough of Berrysburg is in the eastern part of the township, and the borough of Pillow is in the northeastern corner; both boroughs are separate municipalities from the township.
+The borough of Berrysburg is located in the eastern part of the township, and the borough of Pillow is situated in the northeastern corner; both boroughs are separate municipalities from the township.

 According to the United States Census Bureau, the township has a total area of 40.1 sqkm, all land.